Required Reviews and Approvals

 - Contracts and Agreements

-There are several very important concepts to be aware of:
+There are several important concepts to be aware of when working on contracts and agreements for research:

 - If you know that you are conducting research, then you will either need a contract or approval from the UH Institutional Review Board (IRB) to proceed without a contract.